 Biography for Tammy Parker

-Tammy Parker is the editor of FierceWirelessTech.
+Tammy Parker was the editor of FierceWirelessTech.
 She previously was a principal analyst and editor with Informa Telecoms & Media and earlier held top editorial positions at RCR Wireless News and Wireless Week.
 In the mid-1990s, she published her own respected newsletter, Inside Wireless.
 Tammy has misplaced or unintentionally destroyed more cell phones than most people have owned in their entire life.
 A third-generation Coloradan, Tammy is based in the Boulder area.
-You can find her on LinkedIn, and she can be reached at email@example.com.

 Articles by Tammy Parker